hashicorp/terraform/website/source/docs/commands/import.html.md

   the state path.
 Ignored when [remote state](/docs/state/remote/index.html) is used.

-* `-provider=provider` - Provider used for import.
-Defaults to the default provider of the resource to import.
+* `-provider=provider` - Specified provider to use for import.
+This is used for specifying provider aliases, such as "aws.eu".
+This defaults to the normal provider based on the prefix of the resource being imported.
+You usually don't need to specify this.

 ## Provider Configuration